 myinstance, then click Delete to delete the instance.

-- Learn more about creating Cloud SQL instances.
+What's nextBased on your needs, you can learn more about creating Cloud SQL instances.